freefood89/software-engineering-bootcamp/01A - Setting up AWS/README.md

 ## Install AWS CLI

 Install the AWS command line interface ([instructions](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)).
+This is a very handy tool to interact with AWS' API.
+It's often used for debugging and automation.

 Configure AWS CLI.
 You will need to configure the CLI to use your credentials for both your power user and `thumbnail-service` user: